zeroviral/kpi_reporter/README.md

 **Arguments**

-- `"identifier":string` A global identifier for a reminders, unique.
-- `"group":string` A name for the reminders group.
-Can ONLY be Complete/Incomplete.
-- `"created_at":string` The timestamp at which point the reminders was created.
+- `"reminder":string` A reminder taken from an input.
+- `"completed":boolean` A boolean value based on completion of reminder/task.

 If a reminders with an identifier already exists, it will simply be overwritten.